The “Industrial Exception”

 The PEA defines the “practice of professional engineering” as follows:

-This is a tremendously broad definition, especially in that it includes the management of the practice, as well as the other activities involved, and the safeguarding of “economic interests”, health, property, the public welfare, and the environment.
-It’s also worthwhile noting that there is no definition of “engineering principles”, so the lynchpin for the definition is itself undefined.
+This is a tremendously broad definition, especially in that it includes the management of the practice, all the other activities involved, and safeguarding “economic interests,” health, property, the public welfare, and the environment.
+It’s also worthwhile noting that there is no definition of “engineering principles,” so the lynchpin for the definition is undefined.
 If strictly applied, this definition would result in virtually every business in the province that designs or manufactures a product being legally required to employ a licensed professional engineer and hold a Certificate of Authorization!